UndefinedBHVR/dragonminez/.github/CODE_OF_CONDUCT.md

 ## Our Standards

-To foster a positive environment, contributors are expected to:
+To foster a positive environment, contributors and commenters are expected to:

 - **Be respectful:** Treat others with kindness, empathy, and consideration.
 - **Collaborate actively:** Value diverse viewpoints and work together to find solutions.